Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 Think the final project as a challenge for yourself to show and implement the programming skills that you have learned this far.
 You have learned a lot already!

+Feel free to be creative with the final assignment.
+Here is the suggested structure of the work, that also serves as the basis for grading:

+1. Data acquisition (Fetching data, subsetting data, storing intermediate outputs etc.)
+2. Data analysis (Enriching and analyzing the data, eg. spatial join, overlay, buffering, other calculations..)
+3. Visualization (Visualizing main results and other relevant information as maps and graphs)
+4. Repeating the steps for another set of input data (eg. another city, or another target location)
+5. Good documentation

+See Grading criteria :doc:`here <final-assignment-grading>`.

 What should be returned?
 ~~~~~~~~~~~~~~~~~~~~~~~~